 2.4.6 The Board shall consist of only non-executive directors.
 The Board will have adequate number of “Independent” Directors in keeping with regulatory requirements.

 2.4.7 There will be separation and clear division in the roles and responsibilities of the Chairman and the Chief Executive.
+The Chairman shall not be the Chief Executive in any case.
 The Chairman of the Board shall be an “Independent” Director.

 2.5 Other Board Memberships: